Demand Responsive Transport (DRT) Services in Aberdeenshire

 Watched video, don’t understand how it work.
 Would people simply phone for a bus to go from A-B and expect it to arrive?

-12 asked about 3 years ago
+12 asked almost 4 years ago

 Passengers who use a smartphone could download an Aberdeenshire DRT app (e.g. from Google Play app store).
 They could use the app to request a bus - either to travel in the future, e.g. to go to work the following week, or to travel as soon as possible.
 If someone wanted to travel straight away and there was a bus free nearby this bus would be sent straight away.
 If someone wanted to travel straight away but there weren't any buses free, the app would specify the first available time that the person could be picked up.
 The person would then decide whether they wanted to travel at the time offered.